The Office of Diversity and Inclusion

 The mission of Strengthening Talented African American Resources (STAAR) is to be actively engaged in our Bank’s success by supporting a culture that values differences and advocates awareness through open minds and inclusive attitudes.

-The Lesbian, Gay, Bisexual, Transgender, and Allies (LGBTA) RNG exists to support the LGBT community at the Federal Reserve Bank of Cleveland and to help the Bank become an employer of choice for the LGBT community.
+The Lesbian, Gay, Bisexual, Transgender, Queer, and Ally (LGBTQA) RNG exists to support the LGBTQ community at the Federal Reserve Bank of Cleveland and to help the Bank become an employer of choice for the LGBTQ community.

 Communities for Overcoming the Obstacles in Life (COOL) exists to provide sharing support to coworkers and the Bank by breaking down biases, stereotypes and behaviors and building awareness and understanding through education.